Finance (BComm)

 Finance is a competitive program in which you acquire the skills to manage money and practise making decisions that affect the future of corporations, communities and investors.
 As a Finance student, you will learn to:

 Choosing one of five areas of finance — corporate finance, investments, financial institutions, derivatives, and international finance — you learn through lectures, case studies, simulation exercises and experiential learning.
 Our Co-op program places you in a financial sector that you want to practise in.
-Our prestigious Kenneth Woods Portfolio Management Program provides top students the chance to manage a $3 million-plus portfolio.
+Our two prestigious investment/portfolio management programs: Van Berkom Investment Management Program (VBIMP), and Kenneth Woods Portfolio Management Program (KWPMP) provide top students the chance to manage portfolios of more than $2 million.
 You can even develop an academic research project as part of our Honours in Finance program.
-Our Van Berkom Investment Management Program (VBIMP) allows Finance students to manage a portfolio of small capitalized North American equities with a view to achieving above-average returns.

 Whether you become a commercial banker for a multinational corporation or a consultant with a charitable focus, you’ll leave us motivated to build a sound financial future for any number of clients.